kyesh/on-target-analysis-for-ynab/README.md

-# YNAB Off-Target Assignment Analysis
+# On Target Analysis for YNAB

 A secure, privacy-focused budget analysis tool that identifies categories where spending significantly deviates from YNAB targets, helping users understand their budget discipline and make informed financial decisions.